proycon/folia/docs/source/rawcontent_annotation.rst

                       * ``annotatortype`` -- This is an older alternative to the ``processor`` attribute, without support for full provenance.
 It is used together with ``annotator`` and specific the type of the annotator, either ``manual`` for human annotators or ``auto`` for automated systems.
                       * ``confidence`` -- A floating point value between zero and one; expresses the confidence the annotator places in his annotation.
                       * ``datetime`` -- The date and time when this annotation was recorded, the format is ``YYYY-MM-DDThh:mm:ss`` (note the literal T in the middle to separate date from time), as per the XSD Datetime data type.
+                      * ``tag`` -- Contains a space separated list of processing tags associated with the element.
+A processing tag carries arbitrary user-defined information that may aid in processing a document.
+It may carry cues on how a specific tool should treat a specific element.
+The tag vocabulary is specific to the tool that processes the document.
+Tags carry no instrinsic meaning for the data representation and should not be used except to inform/aid processors in their task.
+Processors are encouraged to clean up the tags they use.
+Ideally, published FoLiA documents at the end of a processing pipeline carry no further tags.
+For encoding actual data, use ``class`` and optionally features instead.
 :Accepted Data: ``<comment>`` (:ref:`comment_annotation`), ``<desc>`` (:ref:`description_annotation`)
 :Valid Context: ``<gap>`` (:ref:`gap_annotation`)